alecstansell/stadium/README.md

 # Stadium Event Analysis

-This project analyzes mobile data during an event at a stadium to infer when the event most likely occurred.
-It consists of two main components: an EDA in R and a performant Q example.
+This project analyses mobile data during an event at a stadium in order to infer when the event most likely occurred.
+It consists of two components: EDA in R and a performant Q example.

 ## EDA (R)

-The EDA folder contains an R notebook that explore and visualize the mobile data collected during the stadium event.
+The EDA folder contains an R notebook that explores and visualises the mobile data collected during the stadium event.
 It includes the following files:

 - `dependencies.txt`: File containing the R dependencies for running the R script.
-- `stadium_visits_eda.Rmd`: R Markdown file with the EDA analysis, including data preprocessing, visualizations, and insights.
+- `stadium_visits_eda.Rmd`: R Markdown file with the EDA analysis, including data preprocessing, visualisations, and insights.
 - `figures`: Folder containing figures generated using stadium_visits_eda.Rmd.

 ## Performant Q